ramit21/machine-learning-python/data/README.md

 # Data

 Machine learning is mainly about understanding the data.
-One has to spend most time to understand and clean the data before applying machine learning algorithms.
+One has to spend most of the time to understand and clean the data than applying machine learning algorithms on top of it.

 ## Types of data